Installing IDA Application(v3.x, v2.x)

 After finishing the installation of the fix packs, the next step is to deploy the IDA war to WAS.

-1. Login to the WebSphere Integrated Solutions Console as an administrator (URL: https://host:port/ibm/console/login.do?action=secure).
+1. Log in to the WebSphere Integrated Solutions Console as an administrator (URL: https://host:port/ibm/console/login.do?action=secure).

-2. In left navigation bar, click the New Application»New Enterprise Application.
+2. In the left navigation bar, click New Application > New Enterprise Application.

 3. In the Path to the new application section, check the Local file system and select the ida-web.war in your local file system.
-When the war package is uploaded, click Next button.
+When the war package is uploaded, click the Next button.

-5. Now the current page is used to specify options for installing enterprise application and modules.
-In step 1, you can change the application name, click Next button after changing the application name.
+5. Now the current page is used to specify options for installing the enterprise application and modules.
+In step 1, you can change the application name, click the Next button after changing the application name.

-Confige the Class Loader Order
+Configure the Class Loader Order

 2. Click the Class loading and update detection link as shown below.